kleros/kleros-interaction/auditor.md

 - We avoid using SafeMath in numeric operation, as it is redundant.

 ## BlockhashRNGFallback
-BlockHashRNGFallback implements a random number generator which stores the randomness throughout time.
-If the requested random number is not in the last 256 blocks the contract returns the random number for the previous block `block.number - 1`.
-This avoids returning zero when data is not available.
+BlockHashRNGFallback implements a random number generator which stores the blockhash as a pseudo-random number throughout time.
+If the requested random number is not set by 256 blocks the contract returns the random number for the previous block.
+This avoids returning zero when data is not available and blocking forever contracts waiting for this random number.

 ### Notes
 - The blockhash will become unreachable after 256 blocks so we give parties an incentive to save it.
 Rewards are paid from a reward pool